Tibetan Terrier: History

 Tibetan Terriers have been bred and raised in monasteries of Tibet for 2,000 years.

 Historically, Tibetan Terriers were kept as good luck charms, mascots, watchdogs, herding dogs, and companions.
 They were also used to retrieve articles that fell down mountainsides.

 Dr. Agnes Greig of England brought the first Tibetan Terrier to Europe in 1922.
 She was given a gold and white female puppy named Bunti after successfully performing an operation on a patient in Tibet.
-After acquiring a second male, Rajah, Dr. Greig established a kennel and began to breed them.
+After acquiring a male, Rajah, Dr. Greig established a kennel and began to breed them.

 The first litter was born in 1924 and were registered as Lhasa Terriers.
 In 1930, the Kennel Club of India changed the breed's name to Tibetan Terrier.
 The first Tibetan Terriers in the US were imported in 1956 by Dr. Henry and Mrs. Alice Murphy of Great Falls, Virginia, from Dr. Greig's kennel, Lamleh.
 In 1973, the American Kennel Club recognized the breed, classifying it as part of the non-sporting group.

 Tibetan Terriers are related to and have contributed to the development of other breeds, including the Shih Tzu, Lhasa Apso, Tibetan Spaniel, Polish Lowland Sheepdog, among others.